 Step 2: Make the Cheesecake Filling

 In a large mixing bowl, beat the softened cream cheese with an electric mixer until smooth and creamy.
-Gradually add the powdered sugar and vanilla extract, mixing until fully incorporated.
-In a separate bowl, whip the heavy cream until stiff peaks form.
-Gently fold the whipped cream into the cream cheese mixture until well combined.
+Gradually add in the powdered sugar and vanilla extract while mixing until fully incorporated.
+In another bowl, whip the heavy cream until stiff peaks form.
+Gently fold this whipped cream into your cream cheese mixture until well combined.

 Step 3: Assemble the Cheesecake

-Pour the cheesecake filling over the chilled crust, smoothing the top with a spatula.
-Cover and refrigerate for at least 4 hours or until set.
+Pour the cheesecake filling over your chilled crust, smoothing out the top with a spatula.
+Cover it up and refrigerate for at least 4 hours or until set.

 Step 4: Prepare the Raspberry Sauce

-In a small saucepan, combine the fresh raspberries, granulated sugar, and lemon juice over medium heat.
-Cook until the raspberries have broken down, stirring occasionally.
-If desired, add the cornstarch mixture to thicken the sauce and cook for an additional minute.
-Remove from heat and let cool.
+In a small saucepan over medium heat, combine fresh raspberries, granulated sugar, and lemon juice.
+Cook until raspberries have broken down completely while stirring occasionally.
+If desired, add your cornstarch mixture to thicken up your sauce and cook for an additional minute before removing from heat to cool.

 Step 5: Serve the Cheesecake

-Once the cheesecake is set, remove it from the springform pan.
-Drizzle the raspberry sauce over the top and garnish with fresh raspberries.
-Slice and serve chilled.
+Once your cheesecake is set in the refrigerator, carefully remove it from the springform pan.
+Drizzle your prepared raspberry sauce over the top and garnish with extra fresh raspberries.
+Slice into portions and serve chilled.
 Enjoy!

 How to Serve Raspberry cheesecake (no bake)